evidence-dev/evidence/sites/docs/pages/components/date-input/index.md

 ---
 title: Date Input
 sidebar_position: 1
+description: A date input component allows the user to select a date or a range of dates.
+The selected dates can be used as inputs to queries or components.
 queries:
 - orders_by_day.sql
 ---

-Creates a date picker that can be used to filter a query.
+A date input component allows the user to select a date or a range of dates.
+The selected dates can be used as inputs to queries or components.

 To see how to filter a query using an input component, see [Filters](/core-concepts/filters).